Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

   pip3 install -r requirements.txt
   ```

 - Create a file named `.env` in your working folder to hold environment variables.
-Use your text editor to create the file.
+You can use a text editor to create the file.

    In the file add the following.
 Read on how to [get WhatsApp and Sarufi creds](#getting-credentials)